Paying tax if you come to work in NZ

 Tax relief and income assistance is available to people affected by the downturn in business due to the COVID-19.

-Usually if you’re a self-employed or independent contractor you’re responsible for your own tax as you won’t have it deducted from fees you charge.
+Usually if you’re a self-employed or independent contractor you’re responsible for your own tax as you will not have it deducted from fees you charge.
 You may have to pay provisional tax.

 Sometimes payments made under a contract are taxed at a flat rate, called a withholding payment or schedular payment — tax is withheld from your fee.